 Dostena Anguelova is a poet, anthropologist, and journalist.
 She is the author of three volumes of poetry and has been published and translated widely throughout Europe.
 She holds a PhD in International Relations and is the author of the influential political nonfiction text, Experts of Transition.

-Rishee Batra spends much of his time writing.
+Rishika Batra spends much of her time writing.
 Other activities include gazing, meandering, and slumbering.
-He is starting an MFA in poetry at Northwestern University this fall.
+She is starting an MFA in poetry at Northwestern University this fall.

 William Lowell Blair was born in Iowa, and now lives in Paris.
 He has also been published by The Spectacle and Little Village Iowa City.

 Kai River Blevins is a genderqueer/femme poet, writer, and cultural worker living in Oregon.
 Xe loves being queer, (coloring) books, flowers, punk, public displays of emotion, and social theory.
 Xe has work at Voicemail Poems, pnk prl, and My Kid Is Gay.
 Say hello to xem on Instagram: @kairiverblevins.